-The seasonal flu is highly contagious and is a public health threat.
+The seasonal flu is highly contagious and a public health threat.

 How sick a person gets may vary from person to person with certain groups at a higher risk for serious consequences.

-Marshfield Clinic recommends you take the following precautions to protect yourself, your family and your community from the flu.
+Marshfield Clinic Health System recommends you take the following precautions to protect yourself, your family and your community from the flu.

-Thoroughly washing your hands with warm water and soap or using an alcohol-base hand disinfectant will help you stay healthy.
+- Thoroughly washing your hands with warm water and soap or use an alcohol-base hand disinfectant to help you stay healthy.

-If you become sick with flu-like symptoms, including a fever of 100 degrees or higher, stay home from work and public places to prevent spreading the flu.
+- If you become sick with flu-like symptoms, stay home from work and public places to prevent spreading the flu.

 A care plan with you in mind

-Marshfield Clinic is prepared to help you prevent the flu by offering flu vaccination clinics throughout central and northern Wisconsin.
+Marshfield Clinic Health System is prepared to help you prevent the flu by offering flu vaccination clinics throughout central and northern Wisconsin.
 If you get sick, we will care for you.
 Other services include:

 Marshfield Laboratories has the expertise to quickly identify viruses that cause respiratory illness.
-Marshfield Clinic has rooms that are specially fitted with air purification systems to treat patients with suspected respiratory illnesses.
+We have rooms that are specially fitted with air purification systems to treat patients with suspected respiratory illnesses.

-These rooms are located at Marshfield Clinic Centers in Marshfield, Wausau, Park Falls, Minocqua, Rice Lake, Eau Claire, Merrill and Ladysmith.
-Marshfield Clinic staff is equipped with special gowns and masks, which are to prevent the spread of the flu.
-Alcohol-based hand sanitizers are available throughout the Clinic for your convenience.
+These rooms are located at our centers in Marshfield, Wausau, Park Falls, Minocqua, Rice Lake, Eau Claire, Merrill and Ladysmith.
+Our staff is equipped with special gowns and masks, which prevent the spread of the flu.
+Alcohol-based hand sanitizers are available throughout the Health System for your convenience.

 Patients with cough and fever will be offered tissues to cover their cough or sneeze, and may be asked to wear masks and sanitize their hands.